weecology/data-sharing-paper/data_sharing_ms.md

 ### Use standard file formats

-Data should be formatted a way that it is generally readable by most software and, when possible, should be non-proprietary [@borer2009; @strasser2011; @strasser2012].
+You should use file formats that are readable by most software and, when possible, are non-proprietary [@borer2009; @strasser2011; @strasser2012].
 Certain kinds of data in ecology and evolution have well established standard formats such as FASTA files for nucleotide or peptide sequences ([http://zhanglab.ccmb.med.umich.edu/FASTA/](http://zhanglab.ccmb.med.umich.edu/FASTA/)) and the Newick files for phylogenetic trees ([http://evolution.genetics.washington.edu/phylip/newicktree.html](http://evolution.genetics.washington.edu/phylip/newicktree.html)).
 Use these well defined formats when they exist, because that is what other scientists and most existing software will be able to work with most easily.